brajeshwar/brajeshwar.github.io/_posts/2008/2008-11-19-asia-set-to-contribute-to-open-source.md

----
-layout: post
-title: Asia set to contribute to Open Source
+# Asia set to contribute to Open Source
----

 For most populace, Asia is still considered to be a laggard when it comes to embracing of new technologies on the Internet.
 But according to Open Source vendors, this trend could well see a change in the near future.
 If they are to be believed, then Asia could well be in midst of a revolution which supports adoption of Open Source technology and the usage could well become very widespread in the next two-three years.